EndPointCorp/end-point-blog/2024/02/key-takeaways-from-poodr.md

 7. Design is the way in which code is arranged.
 Good design is an arrangement of code that makes change easy.
 8. Our job as developers is to take our application's requirements and our knowledge of design principles and use them to produce code that is cost effective today and tomorrow: code that is easy to change.
 9. The idea is not to predict future changes.
 Instead, we have to accept that change will come and prepare for it.
 We prepare for it by writing code that leaves our options open for the future.
-10. "The purpose of design is to allow you to design later, and its primary goal is to reduce the cost of change".
+10. "The purpose of design is to allow you to design later, and its primary goal is to reduce the cost of change."

 #### Failures of design

-11. **Design fails when you don't do it**.
-Code bases that lack in design will eventually evolve into unmaintainable messes, where change becomes increasingly hard even for the most minor new requirements.
+11. **Design fails when you don't do it.** Code bases that lack in design will eventually evolve into unmaintainable messes, where change becomes increasingly hard even for the most minor new requirements.
 "Throwing everything away and beginning from scratch" becomes a viable alternative.
-12. **Design fails when you overdesign**.
-Armed with basic design skills, it's easy to fall into the trap of developing wrong abstractions, applying principles incorrectly, seeing the wrong pattern in the wrong context.
+12. **Design fails when you overdesign.** Armed with basic design skills, it's easy to fall into the trap of developing wrong abstractions, applying principles incorrectly, seeing the wrong pattern in the wrong context.
 Applications that suffer from overdesign become gigantic castles of code full of indirection that become hard to change.
-13. **Design fails when you separate it from programming**.
-Design is best executed as an iterative and incremental process with a quick feedback loop.
+13. **Design fails when you separate it from programming.** Design is best executed as an iterative and incremental process with a quick feedback loop.
 The design needs to be adjusted frequently, as understanding of the domain changes.
 Design that is dictated to programmers from on high as part of a "[Big Up Front Design](https://en.wikipedia.org/wiki/Big_design_up_front)" is doomed to failure.
 Such arrangements are not agile enough to be resilient to requirement changes.

 #### Agile and design

-14. Agile development says: "Avoid Big Up Front Design because you can't know what the application will end up being because requirements always change and they do so often".
+14. Agile development says: "Avoid Big Up Front Design because you can't know what the application will end up being because requirements always change and they do so often."
 15. Agile also says: "Good design is essential.
-Because change comes often, your code needs to be ready to accommodate those changes in an efficient and cost effective way".
+Because change comes often, your code needs to be ready to accommodate those changes in an efficient and cost effective way."
 16. Design is not a "one time at the beginning of the project" type of task.
 It is an ongoing, iterative and incremental task that happens as requirements change, and as our domain knowledge and skills increase.

 #### Metrics